frontendweb3/open-blog/README.md

 ## Additional packages:

-1. Lucide icons
+1. `Lucide icons` - this library is used for svg icons
-2. @tailwindcss/typography
+2. `@tailwindcss/typography` -This library is used for styling the article content
-3. fuse.js
+3. `fuse.js` - This library is used for building a search.

 After downloading, open your browser and navigate to [http://localhost:3000](http://localhost:3000) to see the result.